 Under the Affordable Care Act, grandfathered health plans are exempt from some, but not all of the market reform provisions.
 Grandfathered status applies to health plans that were in place on March 23, 2010 and continuously covered at least one person since then.
 If health plans make certain changes like decreasing benefits or coverage, they can lose their grandfathered status.

 All non-grandfathered employer-based plans must cover recommended preventive services with no cost-sharing.
-Employer plans must have a cap on out-of-pocket costs: in 2019, $7,900 for individuals, $15,800 for family coverage.
+Employer plans must have a cap on annual out-of-pocket costs: in 2022, $8,700 for individuals, $17,400 for family coverage.
 In addition, employer plans cannot impose annual or lifetime dollar limits on covered “essential health benefits."
 The scope of those essential health benefits is determined by your state, but would generally cover categories of services such as doctor visits, hospitalization, maternity and newborn care, prescription drugs, laboratory services, mental health and substance use disorder services, rehabilitative and habilitative services, and pediatric care.
+Note that large employer plans are not required to cover the essential health benefits, but to the extent they do cover them, they cannot impose an annual or lifetime dollar cap.

 Employers cannot set premiums for their employees based on their health status, although there is an exception to this prohibition for “non-discriminatory wellness programs.”
 Employers can modify premiums and/or cost-sharing in an amount up to 30 percent of the total premium (including the employer’s contribution to the premium) for workplace wellness programs, and up to 50 percent for programs that target tobacco cessation.
 The financial incentives can be applied as a discount (e.g., lower premiums or deductibles) or as a penalty (higher premiums and deductibles), as long as the programs meet federal rules for being non-discriminatory.